Thomas Jefferson: Louisiana Purchase

-Spain ceded ownership of the Louisiana territory in 1800 to the more predominant France.
-Jefferson was greatly concerned that Napoleon's broad interests in the vast territory would threaten the security of the continent and Mississippi River shipping.
-He wrote that the cession "works most sorely on the U.S. It completely reverses all the political relations of the U.S." In 1802, he instructed James Monroe and Robert R. Livingston to negotiate with Napoleon to purchase New Orleans and adjacent coastal areas from France.
+Spain ceded ownership of the Louisiana territory in 1800 to France.
+Jefferson was concerned that Napoleon's interests in the vast territory would threaten the security of the continent and Mississippi River shipping.
+He wrote that the cession "works most sorely on the U.S. It completely reverses all the political relations of the U.S." In 1802, he instructed James Monroe and Robert R. Livingston to negotiate the purchase of New Orleans and adjacent coastal areas.
 In early 1803, Jefferson offered Napoleon nearly $10 million for 40000 mi2 of tropical territory.